-A leading financial services provider in Europe with more than 30 billion Euros in revenues and over 1000 branch offices spread across the globe.
+A leading financial services provider in Europe with over 1000 branch offices spread across the globe.

 To capture the potential customer base, the client – approached Quantzig to carry out a robust customer analytics engagement to deliver accurate solutions to their customers proficiently at every touch point.
 Owing to the growing competition in the market, the challenge of meeting demands from customers spanning the length and breadth of their operations, and a strong regulatory environment, the financial services provider wanted to gain in-depth insights from its customer data.